 But steroid use is a serious problem that should not be taken lightly.
 It is just as damaging and addictive as any other substance, even if the circumstances for use are a little different.

 First, let’s talk about what steroid use actually looks like, and what the symptoms and effects are.
-The best way to beat any addiction is the first understand how it works.
+The best way to beat any addiction is the first to understand how it works.